facebookresearch/hydra/website/docs/patterns/instantiate_objects/overview.md

                    in the config objects are being passed as is to the target.
                    IMPORTANT: dataclasses instances in kwargs are interpreted as config and cannot be used as passthrough
-    :param convert: Optional ConvertMode or str from parent.
-Will be used if _convert_ is not set in kwargs or config.
-    :param recursive: Optional bool from parent.
-Will be used if _recursive is not set in kwargs or config.
     :return: if _target_ is a class name: the instantiated object if _target_ is a callable: the return value of the call
     """